apacha/sensor-fusion-demo/README.md

-# Sensor fusion Demo for Android
+# Sensor fusion demo for Android

 This application demonstrates the capabilities of various sensors and sensor-fusions.
 Data from the Gyroscope, Accelerometer and compass are combined in different ways and the result is shown as a cube that can be rotated by rotating the device.